jaipack17/cli-pages/README.md

 ## About

 [cli-pages](https://www.npmjs.com/package/ruxe) is used to easily create pages for your command line interfaces and apps in no time!
-It has all the features you possibly need!
+It has all the features you possibly need! pages can be toggled by using custom words like 'n' or 'next' and 'p' or 'previous' or any other custom word.
+Custom words for exiting the book can also be set using `.setCloseKey()` function available in the 'Book' class.
 <br/><br/>
   <p align="center">
     <img style="left:70" src="https://raw.githubusercontent.com/jaipack17/cli-pagees/main/assets/ezgif.com-gif-maker%20(1).gif" width="806" alt="logo" />